devops021/ultimate-linux-guide/02-folder-structure/README.md

 | `/mnt` | Temporary mount point for external filesystems. |
 | `/media` | Mount point for removable media (USB, CDs). |
 | `/data` | Likely your **mounted volume** from Windows (`C:/ubuntu-data`). |

+### How ls is reconised as command
+when it type ls that command will be searched in one on directory configured in PATH echo $PATH /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin